Dragathor/MyHTML-CSSProjects/HTML Documents Assignment/HTMLDocAssReadme.txt

 Your code must include a link to a Youtube video or an embedded Youtube video.
 Your code must include an image.

-Also added text border limits as it as annoying me.
+Also added text border limits as it was annoying me.